alexowen130/codeTest/README.md

 ### Missing Code ###

-Given more time I would expand the code to use a Factory pattern to get the data out into Objects/Groups of Objects and use this to display to the screen
+Given more time I would expand the code to use a Factory pattern to get the data out into Objects/Groups of Objects and use this to display to the screen.

+Also I would of given time like to have built unit tests to go along with this.